autodesk-tandem/autodesk-tandem.github.io/README.md

 ![API Contexts](./img/API_contexts.png)

-_Disclaimer: Roadmaps are plans, not promises.
-The development, releases, and timing of any features or functionality remains at our sole discretion.
-These roadmap updates should not be used to make purchasing decisions._

 Sample code for each API context exists on GitHub: [Tandem API Samples](https://github.com/autodesk-tandem)

 The main read/write functions will not be very interesting until you learn how to setup a Facility, create user-defined Parameters, and map those parameters to assets using Classifications in a Facility Template.
 To learn how to do that and to get started with the product, visit: [intandem.autodesk.com](https://intandem.autodesk.com/)